-- Start with dancing in a more basic way.
+- Start with dancing in simple way.
 If you want, later progress to being more adventurous with your moves.

-- Start with crowded dance floors, where you'll blend in, and you'll pretty much be forced by the amount of people to dance in a simple way.
+- Start with crowded dance floors, where you'll blend in, and you'll pretty much be forced by the amount of people to dance in a toned down style.
 Later, work up to less crowded spaces.
 The ultimate accomplishment is being the first person to hit an empty dance floor.

 - If you need a drink or two to get started at first that's fine, but don't let it be a crutch, and try to progress to dancing sober.

 - Another crutch you'll want to get rid of as soon as possible is dancing in a purposefully bad, goofy way, so you're not putting your true skills out in the open.
-If nothing else will help you get started, this is fine, but I wouldn't over rely on it.
+If nothing else will help you get started, this is fine, but don't over rely on it.

 - For some people taking a dance class, and learning with other beginners, isn't scary to them, and an ideal way to start.
 For others, the idea of taking a class is more imposing, and something they have to work their way up to.